Our Future Farm Technologies Stock Prediction in 2019 (Buy or Sell?)

 As if that weren’t reason enough to avoid Future Farm, investors need to understand something else about the company.
 It doesn’t do anything special.
 It doesn’t solve a problem.

-Growing hemp and weed, squeezing oil out of plants — everybody does that now.
-This is a commoditized business in which companies with far more capital and resources are charging ahead into the newly legalized marijuana world.
+Growing hemp and weed, squeezing oil out of plants — more and more companies do that now.
+Marijuana is becoming a commoditized sector in which companies with far more capital and resources than Future Farm have the edge.

 Overall Future Farm Forecast and Prediction for 2019

-We go out of our way to warn investors about penny stocks just like this.
-We know it’s tempting to jump in at only pennies per share, thinking there’s limited risk, but this stock could go to zero.
+I go out of my way to warn investors about penny stocks just like Future Farm.
+I know it’s tempting to jump in at only pennies per share, thinking there’s limited risk, but this stock could go to zero.

 If you really want to invest in the marijuana sector, there are better places to look.
 There are cannabis companies that do make money and have capital, as well as a vision and management that can execute.